magma-labs/BrightCoders/module-02/week-01/topics/introduction-to-shopify.md

-# An Introduction to shopify
+# :mortar_board: An Introduction to shopify

 During this workshop you will be introduced by one of your mentors on the following topics: